joelpurra/factorio-save-upgrader/README.md

 # NOTE: either run directly from this directory...
 ./factorio-save-upgrader

-# NOTE: ... or optionally symlink to your $PATH for ease of use.
+# NOTE: ...or optionally symlink to your $PATH for ease of use.
 ln --symbolic "${PWD}/factorio-save-upgrader" ~/bin/

 factorio-save-upgrader